Aphrodisias: Stadium

-The stadium was used for athletic events until the theatre was badly damaged by a 7th-century earthquake, requiring part of the stadium to be converted for events previously staged in the theatre.
+The stadium was built in the 1st century AD and was used for athletic events until the theatre was badly damaged by a 7th-century earthquake, requiring part of the stadium to be converted for events previously staged in the theatre.

 The stadium measures approximately 270 m by 60 m.
 With 30 rows of seats on each side, and around each end, it would have had a maximum capacity for around 30,000 spectators.
 The track measures approximately 225 m by 30 m.

 As the stadium is considerably larger and structurally more extensive than even the Stadium of Delphi, it is probably one of the best preserved structures of its kind in the Mediterranean.

-Other finds
+The meetings held in the stadium were based on those of Delphi, where artistic contests were more important that that of the Olympic Games.
+A large number of inscriptions at the site prove that there was persistent use up to the 3rd century AD.
+Later the eastern portion was converted into a circus to hold Roman gladiatorial games.

 Archaeology

 The first formal excavations were undertaken in 1904–5, by a French railroad engineer, Paul Augustin Gaudin.
 Some of the architectural finds (mostly friezes, pilasters and capitals) he discovered at the site are now in the British Museum.

+Ongoing excavations were begun by Kenan Erim under the aegis of New York University in 1962.

+Turkish photojournalist Ara Güler (1928-2018), during his time with Magnum Photos in the early 1960s, introduced the world to the ancient city of Aphrodisias.

-The most recent, ongoing excavations were begun by Kenan Erim under the aegis of New York University in 1962 and are currently led by Professor R. R. R. Smith (at Oxford University) and Professor Katharine Welch of the NYU Institute of Fine Arts.
+The excavations were being led by R. R. R. Smith (at Oxford University) and Katharine Welch of the NYU Institute of Fine Arts in 1993.
 The findings reveal that the lavish building programme in the city's civic center was initiated and largely funded by one Gaius Julius Zoilos, a local who was a slave of Gaius Julius Caesar, set free by Octavian.
 When Zoilos returned as a freedman to his native city, endowed with prestige and rich rewards for his service, he shrewdly directed it to align with Octavian in his power struggle against Mark Antony.
 This ensured Octavian's lasting favor in the form of financial privileges that allowed the city to prosper.

 In September 2014, drones were used to 3D map the above-ground ruins of Aphrodisias.
-The data is being analysed by the Austrian Archaeological Institute in Vienna.
+In 2014 the data was being analysed by the Austrian Archaeological Institute in Vienna.

-In March 2018, an ancient tomb has been unearthed in an area where illegal excavations were carried out.
+In March 2018, an ancient tomb was unearthed in an area where illegal excavations were carried out.
 The tomb was taken to the Aphrodisias Museum.

 In 2020, two sarcophagi were found in an olive grove.
 There was a relief of Medusa on one of the sarcophagi.